 Weeds and Bees - Don't Spray!

 Lots of people in Midgley are enthusiastic gardeners.
-We do have a Himalayan Balsam problem in parts of the village.
+We have had a Himalayan Balsam problem in parts of the village.
 PLEASE don't use weedkiller to treat it.
 This does not work, and it damages bees and other pollinators (the herbicide makers are not telling the truth when they say it does not harm bees).
 Just keep pulling the balsalm out.

 Your flowers and fruits depend on the bees.
 The bees depend on a healthy environment.
 Pull the balsalm out before it seeds and you will halt it.
 Spraying does no good at all, and does a lot of harm to pollinators.